WhiteHouse/petitions/README.md

 Drupal 7 code base used to build an application that lets users create and sign petitions.

 This application is under active development and will continue to be modified and improved over time.
-The current release is an "alpha" pending changes that will remove its dependency on MongoDB (see “Roadmap” section below).
+The current release is an "alpha".

 ## Goals